SAP-archive/teched2020-developer-keynote/cap/brain/default-env-gen.md

 ## Following the approach

 There are two ways to follow this approach available here - you can do it manually, [step by step](#step-by-step), to understand what's happening.
-But there's also a small experimental [script](#using-a-script) that will perform all the steps for you, even the editing of the output from `cf env`, thanks to the venerable stream editor [`sed`](https://www.gnu.org/software/sed/manual/sed.html).
+But there's also a small experimental [script](#using-a-script) that will perform all the steps for you.

 ### Step by step